Molded Gingerbread Cookies

 On a lightly floured surface, roll the dough with a plain rolling pin about ½ to 5/8 inch thick, depending on the depth of your cookie mold.
 Using a pastry brush, flour the surface of your cookie mold.
 Press firmly onto the flat surface of the dough and then lift the mold straight up.
 Re-flour the mold for every pressing.

 Cut and place the cookies on a parchment lined cookie sheet.
-Let cookies dry for 8 — 12 hours.
+Let cookies dry for at least 12 hours.
+Up to 24 hours is good to help set the pattern.

 Bake at 300 degrees for 12 minutes.
 Large cookies will need 14-15 minutes.